-Sneakers have foregone the realm of function and now proudly sit at the peak of contemporary streetwear.
-Much of this can be credited to creatives and designers like Kanye, Virgil Abloh, Yohji Yamamoto and Pharrell who have jumped on board the sneaker game to add their own distinct take on the humble footwear staple.
+The once-humble sneaker has long surpassed the domain of athletics and now proudly sit at the peak of contemporary streetwear and haute couture.
+Much of this can be credited to creatives and designers like Kanye West, Virgil Abloh, Yohji Yamamoto and Pharrell Williams who have jumped on board the sneaker game, adding their own distinct takes on footwear staples.

-Before we get into it though, a bit of leg work for your extracurricular learning.
+Before we get into it though, a bit of leg work is necessary (pun intended).

 What Makes Luxury Sneakers Expensive

-- Use of expensive high grade leathers – pebble leather which doesn’t crack as much over time
+- Use of expensive high-grade leathers e.g. pebble leather, which doesn’t crack as much over time

 - Thicker leather – this ensures the shoe retains its shape and looks newer for longer